MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-E-Viruses-Serums-Toxins-Analogous-Products-Organisms-Vectors/part-121-Possession-Use-Transfer-Select-Agents-Toxins/section-121.7.md

 (2) Federal, State, or local governmental agencies, including public accredited academic institutions, are exempt from the security risk assessments for the entity and the individual who owns or controls such entity.

-(3) An individual will be deemed to own or control an entity under the following conditions: 8
+(3) An individual will be deemed to own or control an entity under the following conditions:8

 8 These conditions may apply to more than one individual.